mlbudda/point-plotter/README.md

 - Clear Points: Clear individual points or clear all at once for a fresh start.

+- Store History in browsers LocalStorage: Keep track of your past actions for a more personalized experience.

+- Enter Coordinates: Input specific coordinates manually.

-### Optional Features (Not Included in MVP)
+### Optional Features (Not Included yet)

 - Undo Last Action: Step back in time with an undo functionality.

 - Draw Radius Instead of Line: Visualize distances with a radius instead of a line.

-- Enter Coordinates: Input specific coordinates manually.

 - Render Coordinates to Friendly Names: Convert raw coordinates to more recognizable street, town, or country names.

-- Store History in browsers LocalStorage: Keep track of your past actions for a more personalized experience.

 - Backend with Login: Securely save your favorite coordinates with an optional login feature.